Reference

 Route operations

-Route operations configure the route itself and apply to the entire route.
-They configure the next route created by from().
-Place them before from().
-If called after an existing route, they are staged for the next from().
+Route operations configure the capability itself. id, batch, and error go before from() -- if called after an existing route, they are staged for the next from(). from() defines the source and creates the capability.

 id